puria/tgapp-userprofile/README.rst

     plug(base_config, 'userprofile')

-You will be able to access the registration process at *http://localhost:8080/userprofile*.
+You will be able to access your profile at *http://localhost:8080/userprofile*.

 Options